 Aggregate demand:

-Incumbants:
+Available bandwidth:

 Window:

 Depth:

 Ambulance interaction with hospital – an ambulance can upload vital patient information to the hospital they are going to (or to any other specialists that need to be consulted) while en-route.
 Such data may include video as well as instrument readings.
 If the AP is available, such data can be uploaded prior to leaving the scene, perhaps as a means of better defining the best course of action.